VOLUNTEER IN THE HIMALAYA

 Accommodation, food (breakfast, lunch and dinner), TIMS Card (Trekkers’ Information Management System) and ACAP Entry Permit (Annapurna Conservation Area Project), all travel within the field site, and between Kathmandu and the field site.

 Snacks, postage, laundry, or activities outside the volunteer experience.
-Program fees do not include international and internal travel to and from the airport.
+International and internal travel to and from the airport.
 You must purchase your flight tickets to and from Kathmandu's Tribhuvan International Airport.
-Fees do not include the cost of your stay in Kathmandu.
+Fees do not include the cost of your stay in Kathmandu before or after the trip dates.

 Volunteers are responsible for their own vaccinations and should bring water purification tablets and medications as well as medicines for common conditions such as diarrhea.
 HMP will NOT accept applicants who do not show proof of valid vaccinations against rabies, and potentially others, depending on alert levels at the time.